 - 3.18 Given the levels of development needed and the requirement to plan positively to meet housing needs, brownfield sites alone are not sufficient.
 Therefore, the other type of site allocated for development are those located on the edge of the town.
 The Sustainability Appraisal together with associated evidence studies (including biodiversity, flood risk, accessibility, landscape and infrastructure capacity) were used to assess all potential sources including edge of town sites (most of which are greenfield).
-The conclusion of this comprehensive assessment has resulted in the allocation of six sites on the edge of Worthing which will contribute towards meeting some of the borough's development needs.
+The conclusion of this comprehensive assessment has resulted in the allocation of five sites on the edge of Worthing which will contribute towards meeting some of the borough's development needs.
 The proximity of these development sites adjacent to existing urban areas will allow for integration with existing communities and will provide access to nearby facilities, services, and public transport.
-The built up area boundary will be amended to incorporate these sites. - 3.19 Robust evidence has also demonstrated that there are areas on the edge of town that are not suitable for development and this has helped to inform the Spatial Strategy and associated Policies SS4 (Countryside and Undeveloped Coast), SS5 (Local Green Gaps) and SS6 (Local Green Spaces) below. - 3.20 In addition to the sites allocated in this Plan it is expected that small sites will play a greater role in housing delivery.
+The built up area boundary will be amended to incorporate these sites. - 3.19 Robust evidence has also demonstrated that there are areas on the edge of town that are not suitable for development and this has helped to inform the Spatial Strategy and associated Policies SS4 (Countryside and Undeveloped Coast), SS5 (Local Green Gaps) and SS6 (Local Green Space) below. - 3.20 In addition to the sites allocated in this Plan it is expected that small sites will play a greater role in housing delivery.
 As such, the Council supports well-designed new homes on small sites in order to: - increase the contribution of small sites (under 10 dwellings) to meeting Worthing's housing needs; - diversify the sources, locations, type and mix of housing supply; - support small and medium-sized housebuilders; and - support those wishing to bring forward custom and self-build housing.

 3.21 In addition to the allocations referred to above, housing land supply figures include 'windfalls' which are sites that deliver development but that have not been specifically identified in the Local Plan.
 An explanation as to how this figure is calculated can be found in the Council's Housing Implementation Strategy.
 Other sources of supply include recent completions and commitments (sites with planning permission including developments that have commenced but not yet completed).
-These are summarised and incorporated within the table below:
+The housing trajectory in Appendix 1 sets out how each of these sources make up the housing supply position over the Plan period and when delivery is expected.
+These are also summarised and incorporated within the table below.